 We are incredibly proud of the experiences on offer from the Health and Social Care department, including work placements.
 You’ll also have the opportunity to develop new skills, including the chance to undertake your First Aid qualification.
 We also share how much we care via our departmental enrichment which includes fundraising for gifts for teenagers in hospital at Christmas, and a scheme where we support local care home residents.
 Our trips and visiting speakers are extensive and include GPs, nurses and experiences such as a visit to Bodyworks.

 Assessment is via coursework, core examinations and external assessment.
 Our departmental staff will provide further advice.

 This course supports you to pursue a range of career paths.
 There are so many options when working with people.
-You could choose to pursue university degrees in Nursing, Social Work, Occupational Therapy or Health.
+You could choose to pursue university level studies in areas such as Social Work, Youth Work or Housing Support.
 As one of the biggest and most diverse employers, the care sector offers you unique and almost endless career possibilities.

 What does this course go well with or what may you like?

 Good to Know